 Today I tend to walk towards the goal and not to the goal.
 Sure I’m going there, but the mentality is different.
 Be humble to the task in front of you and to yourself.

 “It’s a balance between travelling far enough to finish the adventure measured against slowing down enough to savour it all.”

-It’s easy to push the limits while telling yourself that you will be there sooner.
+It’s easy to push the limits telling yourself that you will be there sooner.
 Perhaps the rain is nearby or it’s getting late.
-By extending your stride you get more sore and you would feel it afterwards.
-By doing so most often we also tend to press the limits and instead of shortening the steps when needed, we tend to step over the object and put our foot down directly after it.
+By extending your stride you get more sore and you will feel it afterwards.
+By doing so we also tend to press the limits and instead of shortening the steps when needed, we tend to step over objects and put our foot down directly after it.
 I think all of us have slipped on wet rocks and roots by doing this.
-Save your strength, be safe.
+Save your strength and be safe.
 When you want to get there quicker, be smart.
 Like minimizing the weight in your backpack you don’t start with cutting the toothbrush in half.
 There is more to it.
 Some days you don’t get as far as you want to and you still struggle a lot doing the stretch you do.
 Other days the terrain, your body and the stars are aligned.
-Everything just works out and you catch up easily, you’re still according to your travel plan.
-Being too far behind every day is not bad luck either, to be honest it’s poor planning!
+Everything just works out and you catch up easily.
+Being too far behind every day is not bad luck either, to be honest it’s probably poor planning!
 Be kind to yourself and make room for bad weather and unexpected events.
-Travel according to ability is more fun and makes everything safer.
+Travel based on to ability is more fun and makes everything safer.
 Don’t rush your journey, one eye on the clock.

 “It’s not about the altitude you reached or the distance you walked.
 It’s about connection, love and respect to the surrounding and others.“